ORCL Stock Analysis — Oracle Corporation

 Catalyst to Watch

-Watch for upcoming earnings to confirm whether Oracle's AI-driven cloud products are driving the forecasted 64.4% EPS growth.
+Watch for upcoming earnings to confirm whether Oracle's AI-integrated database and cloud offerings are driving the 13.7% EPS growth analysts expect.